DanZo0x/TP_DesignPattern_Rendu/readme.md

 }
 ```
 ---
-Like for the IStats it's now very useful to create new Managers and do not have to about it for the rest of the project.
+Like for IStats it's now very useful to create new Managers and to not have to worry about it for the rest of the project.

-Even if the archictecture happens to update these lines will not break in the future.
+Even if the architecture happens to update these lines will not break in the future.

-#### Here is an exemple of how it is implemented and now doesn't flood the GameManager :
+#### Here is an example of how it is implemented and how it doesn't flood the GameManager:

 ```
 public class GameManager : SingletonManager<GameManager>